Syncano/syncano-testing-examples/README.md

   .catch((error) => console.log(error));
 ```

-We just have sourced our script!
-Now if we run in in console using `babel-node scripts/createTestData.js` we should get really big output, that's our connection object.
+We've just sourced our script!
+Now if we run it in the terminal using `babel-node scripts/createTestData.js` we should get really big output.
+That's the connection object.
 Neat!
 But we need to expand our script.
-So our next step will be creating test instance, don't worry, we will delete it at the end of tests!
+So, our next step will be creating a test Instance.
+Don't worry, we will delete it at the end of tests, so that it won't mess up your account!

-So let's create another file `createInstances.js` and add this to it:
+Let's create another file `createInstances.js` with this code in it:

 ```javascript
 const createInstance = (user) => {